 You can either:

-We accept funds in following currency, USD, EURO, GBP.
+We accept funds in following currency, USD, EUR, GBP.
 If you wish to top-up/deposit your account with currencies other than USD, prevailing conversion rates would be applicable.

 Currency conversion will be at the prevailing rate of exchange as quoted by the banks.